 - Is basic liability coverage included, and what are my options for purchasing additional protection?

-A Clear Cost Breakdown
+Insist on a Clear Cost Breakdown

 Hidden fees can turn an affordable move into a financial nightmare.
 Before you sign any contract, make sure you have a detailed, itemized quote that explains every charge.
 Ask about potential additional costs, like customs duties, taxes, or port fees, that might not be included in the initial estimate.
 A trustworthy mover will provide a transparent quote and be upfront about all potential expenses.
 You should also confirm they have the proper licenses for shipping internationally.